-NC State Investment Fund, Inc. Intermediate Term Fund ("ITF") - The ITF is invested in a combination of publicly traded mutual funds, a separately managed account with Merganser and U.S. Treasuries, valued at quoted market prices.
+NC State Investment Fund, Inc. Intermediate Term Fund ("ITF") - The ITF is invested in publicly traded mutual funds, separately managed accounts and U.S. Treasuries, valued at quoted market prices.
 The ITF also has an investment in the STIF, valued as described above.
 The fair value classification of the ITF was transferred from Level 3 to Level 2 during the year ended June 30, 2023 due to a divestment from the LTIP.

 NC State Investment Fund, Inc. Long-Term Investment Pool ("LTIP") - The LTIP's investment in UNC Investment Fund (UNCIF) is valued using the net asset value per share of the fund provided by the fund manager.
 The LTIP's private equity investments are initially valued based on transaction price with subsequent valuation adjustments based on trading multiples of comparable public companies adjusted for differences in factors such as liquidity.
 The LTIP's investment in a Blackrock Liquid Policy Portfolio ("LPP") is valued at the closing price of the exchange-traded fund's shares.
-The LTIP's investment in U.S. Treasuries is valued at quoted market prices.
+The LTIP's separately managed accounts and investments in U.S. Treasuries are valued at quoted market prices.
 The LTIP also has an investment in the STIF, valued as described above.